Content & Internet marketing strategies, 2013

 Internet marketing saw massive changes in 2012 brought on by the mass adoption of mobile devices, and huge changes to SEO (Search Engine Optimization).

-Accordingly, businesses are evolving new marketing strategies to reach and engage customers in 2013.
+Accordingly, businesses are evolving new strategies to reach and engage customers in 2013.

-This article will highlight some of the primary causes of online marketing failures, and discuss why content will become the focus of all marketing strategies in 2013 and beyond.
+This article will highlight some of the primary causes of online marketing failures, and discuss why content will become the focus of most strategies in 2013 and beyond.

 Up to 2012, most businesses understood that having a blog was a good idea because it created a base of content that could be indexed by Google and returned in organic search results to drive traffic.